 For those new to the Paleo diet, it’s recommended that you avoid canola oil.
 Canola oil is made with a highly unnatural processing method that involves high heat, deodorization and the toxic solvent hexane.
 You can read more about it here.

-The good news is that making your own dressings is not only much healthier, but it is also easy to make and tastes much better than the store bought stuff.
+The good news is that making your own paleo caesar salad dressing is not only much healthier, but it is also easy to make and tastes much better than the store bought stuff.

-I’ve been using this dressing with everything.
+I’ve been using this paleo caesar salad dressing with everything.
 Just the other day, I made a kale salad (pictured here) with carrots and some cabbage for color, tossed with this Paleo Caesar Salad dressing and some fresh lemon zest.

 Paleo Caesar Salad Dressing